ozdenizdolu/ProjectGameAI/README.rst

 reversi and tictactoe.
 Adding new games will be compatible with the rest of the project provided that the game and game states conform to the interface explained in glossary.
 Probabilistic games are also supported.
-We are currently experimenting with the reinforcement learning, and methods for it are located in console_2.py.
-It is not documented and is under constant change.
-The project also contains implementation of several types of neural networks including transformer.
+We are currently experimenting with reinforcement learning, but it is under development.
+The project also contains implementation of several types of neural networks including transformer, but they are not documented, and are in the development branch.

 Contribute
 ----------